 Indecent exposure is a serous sex-related crime in California.
-Although you may not have been engaged in any sexual acts, you are still subject to California’s sex offender registration requirements if convicted of this crime.
+Although you may not have been engaged in any sexual acts, you are still subject to California’s sex offender registration requirements if you are convicted of this crime.
 That means that, if convicted, not only do you face a jail or prison sentence, you also face a lifetime requirement to register as a sex offender.
-This is a serious label that can affect where you are able to live or work, and can greatly effect many other aspects of your life.
+This is a serious label that can affect where you are able to live or work, and can greatly affect many other aspects of your life.
 That is why it is essential that you hire an experienced indecent exposure lawyer.

 Call Wallin & Klarich Today

 The attorneys at Wallin & Klarich have been successfully defending clients facing indecent exposure charges for over 35 years.
 Here is what some of our clients have to say about us:

 “I was facing the requirement to register as a sex offender for life, and I called Wallin & Klarich.
 The lawyers at Wallin & Klarich were extremely helpful and words cannot describe how grateful I am for their hard work on my case.
 My emails were always returned within minutes with an explanation that was easy enough even for me to understand.
 I will not have to register as a sex offender, and Wallin & Klarich is the reason why.”

 You can place your trust in Wallin & Klarich.
 Our knowledgeable California indecent exposure lawyers are committed to defending your rights and your freedom.
 Call us today for immediate help on your case.

 For more information on these laws, read below or simply pick up the phone and speak to one of our skilled indecent exposure defense attorneys today.

 Call us today at (877) 4-NO-JAIL or (877) 466-5245 for a free telephone consultation.

 Penal Code 314 PC – Indecent Exposure: Overview